Asymptotic cones of Lie groups and cone equivalences: Cone maps

 for all $x,y$.
-Call it cone-expansive if it is $M$-cone-expansive for some $M>0$.
-Call a map $(C,M)$-cone-bilipschitz if it is $C$-cone-Lipschitz and $M$-cone-expansive, and cone-bilipschitz if this holds for some positive reals $M,C$.
-Also, call $f$ cone-surjective if $\tilde{f}$ is surjective for every ultrafilter.
+The map $f$ is {\it cone expansive} if it is $M$-cone expansive for some $M>0$.
+The map $f$ is {\it cone} $(C,M)$-{\it bilipschitz} if it is cone $C$-Lipschitz and cone $M$-expansive, and {\it cone bilipschitz} if this holds for some positive reals $M,C$.
+The map $f$ is {\it cone surjective} if $\tilde{f}$ is surjective for every unbounded ultrafilter, and is called a {\it cone bilipschitz equivalence} if it is both cone surjective and cone bilipschitz.